 Under Alternative 3, as under Alternative 2, 100,000 new housing units would be added in Seattle by 2044, and the vast majority (more than 89,000) would be in areas with high-density designations (regional centers, urban centers, industrial areas, urban neighborhood areas).
-Compared to Alternative 12, a substantially larger area would be in place types dedicated to relatively high-density residential uses of currently lower-density parcels-approximately 32,500 acres.-This would be a much larger increase than under Alternative 2, and the affected may be converted to higher-density uses in urban neighborhood areas (Exhibit 3.3-4).
+Compared to Alternative 2, a substantially larger area of currently lower-density parcels approximately 32,500 acres-may be converted to higher-density uses in urban neighborhood areas (Exhibit 3.3-4).
 Such parcels would be distributed throughout the city.